conan-io/docs/reference/commands/new.rst

 Custom templates
 ----------------

-There's also the possibility to create your own templates by passing a path to your template file, both as an absolute path, or relative to your Conan home folder.
+There's also the possibility to create your own templates by passing a path to your template directory, both as an absolute path, or relative to your Conan home folder.
+This directory should contain Jinja2 templates, which will produce your desired template structure.
+You can use custom variables that will be needed to be passed as ``name`` and ```version`` does, or use your custom variables.